Generation (particle physics): Fourth generation

-If the Koide formula continues to hold, the masses of the fourth generation charged lepton would be 44 GeV (ruled out) and b′ and t′ should be 3.6 TeV and 84 TeV respectively.
-(The maximum possible energy for protons in the LHC is about 6 TeV.)
+If the Koide formula continues to hold, the masses of the fourth generation charged lepton would be 44 GeV (ruled out) and b′ and t′ should be 3.6 TeV and 84 TeV respectively (The maximum possible energy for protons in the LHC is about 6 TeV).
+The lower bound for a fourth generation of quark (b′, t′) masses as of 2019 was at 1.4 TeV from experiments at the LHC.
+The lower bound for a fourth generation charged lepton (τ) mass in 2012 was 100GeV, with a proposed upper bound of 1.2 TeV from unitarity considerations.